delvtech/drift/README.md

 #### Example: Testing Client Methods with Multiple RPC Calls

-Suppose you have a method `getAccountValue` in your `ReadVault` client that get's the total asset value for an account by fetching their vault balance and converting it to assets.
+Suppose you have a method, `getAccountValue`, in your `ReadVault` client that gets the total asset value for an account by fetching their vault balance and converting it to assets.
 Under the hood, this method makes multiple RPC requests.